 Where to Keep Your Valuables

-The most important rule of the road is to make sure you keep your money, credit and debit cards, and passport in a money pouch all times while you're in transit.
+The most important rule of the road is to make sure you keep your money, credit and debit cards, and passport in a money pouch at all times while you're in transit.
 We don't recommend carrying anything valuable in a purse, which is too easily snatched, or a backpack, which can be opened without your noticing.
 Even a wallet kept in your front pocket can be taken by an experienced pickpocket.

 Wearing a money pouch that can be concealed under your clothing is a must.
 Some pouches attach to your belt, while others are worn around the neck, waist or calf.
 These are particularly important if you're sleeping on a train, standing on a crowded subway or staying in a hotel that is not very secure.
 Choose one that is comfortable and practical for where you're traveling.
 You can buy money pouches at Magellans.com or other travel stores.

-Money pouches are certainly not the only way to avoid theft.
+s Money pouches are certainly not the only way to avoid theft.
 There are key chains, belts and cases, all of which are available for less than $40.

 Seven Ways to Keep Your Stuff Safe When You Fly